anthonykava/dc32-slides/README.md

 And, yes, there are Easter Eggs or subtle references in multiple slides.
 I hope you find them.

-The recorded video should eventually be posted to the [DEF CON Media Server](https://media.defcon.org) and [YouTube](https://www.youtube.com/user/defconconference).
-An older version of my slide deck is already on the Media Server, but the copy found here is the one that was used (and it will probably also replace the older copy on the DEF CON site sometime after people are back home from the con).
-For DC31 it took about two months for videos to appear.
+The recorded video was posted to the [DEF CON Media Server](https://media.defcon.org) and may make its way to [YouTube](https://www.youtube.com/user/defconconference).
+The remixed videos linked above show slides as I meant to show them during the first part of the talk so you see what was intended.

 I did a [Reddit AMA](https://www.reddit.com/r/IAmA/comments/1bax5zv/i_am_the_nerd_from_netflixs_lover_stalker_killer/) months back that answered a lot of questions.
 If you haven't seen it, I highly recommend watching the wonderful [Netflix documentary, "Lover, Stalker, Killer"](https://www.netflix.com/title/81611991), before watching or reading this presentation.